MicrochipTech/AzureDemo_RNWF/avr128db48_rnwf02/README.md

     <img src=".//media/RNWF02_Power_VCC.png" width=500/>

     Reset the AVR128DB48 Curiosity Nano by disconnecting and reconnecting the USB cable, or by holding down the `SW0` user button for approximately 4 seconds and then releasing it.
-Hopefully the connection is still successful as shown in the following example terminal output!
+Hopefully the connection process repeats successfully as shown in the following example terminal output!

     <img src=".//media/Terminal_Output.png" width=700/>